 Any.Run – An Online Malware Analysis Tool

-Any.Run is based out of Russia; it was founded in 2016 by security researcher Alexey Lapshin.
+Any.Run is founded by security researcher Alexey Lapshin.
 His team now comprises of five developers who work on advancing the platform.
-What makes this tool unique from other sandbox analysis tools is that it is totally interactive.
-It basically implies, that instead of uploading a file and waiting for a sandbox to spit out a report, Any.Run allows the users to simply upload a file and have real-time interactions with the sandbox while it analyses the file.
+What makes this tool unique from other sandbox analysis tools is that it is interactive.
+It implies that instead of uploading a file and waiting for a sandbox to spit out a report, Any.Run allows the users to simply upload a file and have real-time interactions with the sandbox while it analyses the file.
 Note, no installation is needed.

 Using Any.Run is very simple.